tokenized/docs/protocol-asset-definition.md

             <td class="a10">string</td>
             <td class="a10">Cannot be changed by issuer, operator or smart contract.</td>
         </tr>
         <tr>
             <td class="a9">Asset ID</td>
             <td class="a10">AssetID</td>
             <td class="a10">32</td>
             <td class="a10">apm2qsznhks23z8d83u41s8019hyri3i</td>
-            <td class="a10">Randomly generated base58 string.
+            <td class="a10"><abbr title="Randomly generated base58 string.
 Each Asset ID should be unique.
 However, an Asset ID is always linked to a Contract that is identified by the public address of the Contract wallet.
 The Asset Type + Asset ID = Asset Code.
-An Asset Code is a human readable idenitfier that can be used in a similar way to a Bitcoin (BSV) address, a vanity identifying label.</td>
+An Asset Code is a human readable idenitfier that can be used in a similar way to a Bitcoin (BSV) address, a vanity identifying label.">Randomly generated base58 string.
+Each Asset ID should be unique.
+Ho ...
+Hover for more</abbr></td>
             <td class="a10">string</td>
             <td class="a10">Cannot be changed by issuer, operator or smart contract.</td>
         </tr>
         <tr>
             <td class="a9">Asset Authorization Flags</td>
             <td class="a10">AssetAuthFlags</td>